hsemple/QGIS_Tutorials/source/map_projections.rst

    :alt: New Layout

-5. Click on the second map to select it, then to the right next to CRS, select Robinson as the projection for this map/
+5. Click on the second map to select it, then to the right next to CRS, select Robinson as the projection for this map.

 .. image:: img/composer_layout3.png
    :alt: New Layout

 6. Repeat the process and set projections for the other maps.
 The results should appear as shown below.
 Add scale bar, titles, etc, to your map.
-Export your map for submission.

 .. image:: img/composer_layout4.png
    :alt: New Layout

+7. Export your map for submission.

 |

-**Answer the questions below**
+**Answer the Qestions Below**

 1. How well is Antarctica represented on a Mercator Projection?
 What do you notice about the size of places as you go farther north and south?